opencaesar/oml-tutorials/tutorial4.md

 		<img src="assets/tutorial4/VS-Code.png" width="100%" style="border:1px groove black;"/>

-4. Select File -> Open Folder .. and select the folder of the project you created in [Tutorial 2](#tutorial2).
+4. Select File -> Open Folder... and select the folder of the project you created in [Tutorial 2](#tutorial2).

 	<img src="assets/tutorial4/Open-Folder.png" width="100%" style="border:1px groove black;"/>

-Note: Assuming you had also done `Tutorial 3`, this folder should be a clone of a git repository called `kepler16b-example`.`
+Note: Assuming you had also done `Tutorial 3`, this folder should be a clone of a git repository called `kepler16b-example`.

 ## Run SPARQL Queries ## {#tutorial4-run-sparql-queries}

 Recall from [Tutorial 2](#tutorial2) that an OML project can create SPARQL query files in some path and store results in some other path.
-The code below is an excerpt from the project's `./build.gradle` file showing a task called `owlQuery` that runs the SPARQL queries.
+The code below is an excerpt from the project's `./build.gradle` file showing a task called owlQuery that runs the SPARQL queries.

 ```groovy
 task owlQuery(type:io.opencaesar.owl.query.OwlQueryTask, group:"oml", dependsOn: owlLoad) {